vSure Visa Checks API v2

 In New Zealand, visa checks MUST BE performed with reference to your/your client's RealMe account details.

-To do this, you need to create a 'customer authority' and storing relevant credentials to perform visa checks.
+In NZ specifically you need to create a 'customer authority' and store relevant credentials to perform visa checks.

 Reasons for Customer Authority